 If I am the qualifying veteran and my first spouse is interred/inurned in Arlington National Cemetery and I remarry, can my second spouse also be interred/inurned in the same gravesite/niche to be occupied by me?

 Yes, if you are the qualifying veteran.
 The qualifying veteran is the person on whose military service the eligibility for the first interment/inurnment is based.
 If you should predecease your second spouse, your second spouse will retain eligibility for interment/inurnment-as long as the second spouse second spouse is unmarried at the time of his/her death.
-Columbarium and Niche Wall niches for urns are 13" high x 10" wide x 18" in depth and therefore can generally only accommodate two urns.
-This
+Columbarium and Niche Wall niches for urns are 12" X 12".

 Can I have a chapel service at Joint Base Myer-Henderson Hall?

 Yes.
 Chapel services, if requested, can be scheduled by the cemetery staff at the time that burial arrangements are made.
 The chapel is scheduled on a first-come, first-served basis.
 The chapel service is conducted prior to going to the gravesite/niche for the interment/inurnment.

 Can we use our family minister for the chapel service and at the gravesite?

 Yes.
 However, your family minister must keep the service within the scheduled time frames in order to avoid adversely affecting the start of the next chapel service.
 If a long chapel service is anticipated, it should be conducted in the family church or at the funeral home.